The best places for an authentic neapolitan pizza in Rome

 La gatta mangiona

 A little less hip than the previous one, but it has long been lauded as the best in the city and it is definitely worth the trip across town to try!
-They have a huge variety of pizza and an extensive drink list.
+They have a huge variety of pizzas and an extensive drink list.

 Sant’Isidoro Pizza e Bolle